bdefore/fbautorespond/README.md

 Additionally, by default only messages in the inbox are handled.
 If you want to auto-respond to messages in either the 'pending' or 'other' folders you can set a duration to poll for them using the `--pol-pending` and `--poll-other` switches.

+### Response templates

+Response strings are templates where the following strings will be replaced:

+- `{{sender}}`: replaced with the first name of the user who send the message being responded to.

 ### Re-logins

 There is currently a [bug in the library](https://github.com/Schmavery/facebook-chat-api/issues/202) used to connect to Facebook which can cause the script to start erroring after unspecified period of time (usually a few days).
 To work around this you can set the script to re-login at a given interval which should keep your connection stable.